 When I hear QUIC, my immediate reaction is, “The QUICk brown fox jumps over the lazy dog.”
 That sentence has been ingrained in me since my first typing classes decades ago!
 I doubt the creators of QUIC were going for this type of reaction when they put together the name… but the good news is that this isn’t an article on typing.
-We’re diving into what the QUIC protocol is, how it works and how it’s used, and how it’s going to impact web traffic in the future.

 What is the QUIC protocol?

 QUIC, as defined by the Internet Engineering Task Force (IETF), is an encrypted connection-oriented protocol that operates at the Transport Layer, or Layer 4, in the OSI model.
 While only formally adopted as a standard by the IETF in May 2021, its roots date back nearly a decade.